mmgalushka/bootwrap/README.md

 [![Project License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/mmgalushka/python-bootwrap/blob/main/LICENSE)
 [![Project Documentation](https://img.shields.io/badge/docs-up--to--date-success)](https://mmgalushka.github.io/python-bootwrap/)

-This is a Python library for rapid developing of web-based user interfaces (WebUI).
+**Bootwrap** is a Python library for rapid developing of web-based user interfaces (WebUI).
 It helps creating WebUI using Python code only and can be used in conjunction with different web-development frameworks such as [Flask](https://palletsprojects.com/p/flask/).
 Under the hood, this library wraps one of the most popular front-end toolkit [Bootstrap](https://getbootstrap.com/).
-For more information, please visit the Python Bootwrap [documentation](https://mmgalushka.github.io/python-bootwrap/).

-Python Bootwrap would be useful for developers who want to build interactive web-application quickly and prefer focusing more on business logic rather than crafting HTML, CSS and Javascript.
+This library would be useful for developers and data scientists who wish to build interactive web-application without crafting HTML, CSS and Javascript.

+As a showcase of what this library is capable of please check the documentation.
+The entire [documentation](https://mmgalushka.github.io/python-bootwrap/) web interface is created using the **Bootwrap** library.

 ## Hello World Example